AdaCore/spark2014/docs/ug/en/source/how_to_write_loop_invariants.rst

-In yet other cases, where the difficulty is related to the size of the loop rather than the complexity of the properties, it may be useful to factor the loop into into local subprograms so that the subprograms' preconditions and postconditions provide the intermediate assertions that are needed to prove the loop invariant.
+In yet other cases, where the difficulty is related to the size of the loop rather than the complexity of the properties, it may be useful to factor the loop into local subprograms so that the subprograms' preconditions and postconditions provide the intermediate assertions that are needed to prove the loop invariant.